Basic Cartogram with R

 Distort hexagone size with cartogram

-The geospatial object has a data slot: an attached data frame that provides several information for each region.
-It is called spdf@data here.
+The geospatial object has an attached data frame that provides several information for each region.

 We need to add a new column to this data frame.
 This column will provide the population per state, available at .csv format here.